scenerystack/community/docs/reference/api/sim/PreferencesTabs.md

 # PreferencesTabs

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/joist/blob/main/js/preferences/PreferencesTabs.ts](https://github.com/phetsims/joist/blob/main/js/preferences/PreferencesTabs.ts) for the most up-to-date information.

 ## Overview

 The tabs for the PreferencesDialog.
 Activating a tab will select a PreferencesTabPanel to be displayed to the user.